anyscale/Made-With-ML/README.md

 Learn how to combine machine learning with software engineering best practices to develop, deploy and maintain ML applications in production.

-> MLOps concepts are interweaved and cannot be run in isolation, so be sure to complement the code in this repository with the detailed [MLOps lessons](https://madewithml.com/#mlops).
+> MLOps concepts are interweaved and so should not be run in isolation, so be sure to complement the code in this repository with the detailed [MLOps lessons](https://madewithml.com/#mlops).

 <div align="left">
     <a target="_blank" href="https://madewithml.com/"><img src="https://img.shields.io/badge/Subscribe-30K-brightgreen"></a>&nbsp;